swetha-devops-platform/DevOps-Prerequisites-Concepts-/README.md

 The focus of this learning phase is to build strong system administration, automation, and version control fundamentals required for a DevOps Engineer role.

+It is specially structured in a simple and beginner-friendly way so that:

+- Non-IT background learners can understand core concepts easily
+- Career switchers can build strong fundamentals
+- Beginners can follow step-by-step practical learning
+- Anyone can use this as structured DevOps foundation notes for interview puropose also

 Concepts Covered
 ---------------------------------